edgedb/edgedb/docs/guides/tutorials/phoenix_github_oauth.rst

-In this tutorial, we'll look at how you can create an application with authorization through GitHub using `Phoenix <https://phoenixframework.org/>`_ and `the official EdgeDB Elixir driver <https://hexdocs.pm/edgedb/main.html>`_.
+In this tutorial, we'll look at how you can create an application with authorization through GitHub using `Phoenix <https://phoenixframework.org/>`_ and `the official Gel Elixir driver <https://hexdocs.pm/edgedb/main.html>`_.

 This tutorial is a simplified version of the `LiveBeats
 <https://github.com/fly-apps/live_beats>`_ application from
-`fly.io <https://fly.io>`_ with EdgeDB instead of PostgreSQL, which focuses on implementing authorization via GitHub.
+`fly.io <https://fly.io>`_ with Gel instead of PostgreSQL, which focuses on implementing authorization via GitHub.
 The completed implementation of this example can be found `on GitHub <repository_>`_.
-The full version of LiveBeats version on EdgeDB can also be found `on GitHub
+The full version of LiveBeats version on Gel can also be found `on GitHub
 <https://github.com/nsidnev/edgedb-phoenix-example>`_

 .. _repository: